Part 1 – Aarhus. ‘BACK TO THE FUTURE’

 Mejlgade was another favorite of mine in Aarhus.
 This street is located in the old town and was converted into a street where you can only walk or take your bike.
 In addition to its many unique shops, there is also an infinitude of cafes and restaurants.

-The ‘Latin Quarter’ is a typical scandinavian scenario with a chic environment.
+The ‘Latin Quarter’ is a typical scandinavian scenario with a chic environment in Aarhus.
 Stores go from internationally renowned brands to Danish design and workshops of local artisans.
 This city is known for being the best across Scandinavia to shop.
 Stroll through Møllestien, considered the most beautiful street in Aarhus!
 This romantic street has tiny colourful houses – a small village from 1870-1880.

 Attractions you can’t miss?